-For example, a disabled employee may not be fired for being disabled, but in a general lay-off, being disabled (or belonging to any other protected group) is no protection against being laid off.
+For example, a disabled employee may not be fired or stripped of any employee benefits for being disabled, but in a general lay-off, being disabled (or belonging to any other protected group) is no protection against being laid off.

 Additionally, if an employee has not complied with an employer’s policies about leave – such as taking leave without notice – that noncompliance may provide a legal reason for termination.

 And while someone cannot be terminated for taking protected medical leave, taking leave is not a protection against being fired for some other reason.